Hotels4Teams

 Which hotels near Algoma Township Fields have laundry facilities?

-Which hotels near Algoma Township Fields have a pool?
+Which hotels near Algoma Township Fields have an outdoor pool?

 Which hotels near Algoma Township Fields have suites or extra space?